 After editing, producing, and at times forcibly coercing every issue of PRAXIS into existence over the last fourteen years, we thought it was time to try a different approach.
-We invited Ana Miljački as a guest co-editor to help us break our own mold, partly because of her interest in architectural narratives-a topic which had been floating around our editorial meetings for a few years-and partly to lure her intelligence back into the PRAXIS fold after a two-issue hiatus from her role as project editor.
-Ana brought a mandate-that the issue be an "unmediated" one.
+We invited Ana Miljacki as a guest co-editor to help us break our own mold, partly because of her interest in architectural narratives-a topic which had been floating around our editorial meetings for a few years-and partly to lure her intelligence back into the Praxis fold after a two-issue hiatus from her role as project editor.
+To this issue, Ana brought not only new perspectives and insights, but also a mandate that the issue be an "unmediated" one.
 That is, she insisted that the articles stand as autonomous tales: without introductions, without captions, without intensive image editing.
-The emphasis on storytelling as a particular form of narrative created a radically different kind of PRAXIS-one without buildings, but which, we would argue emphatically, does not lack architecture.
+The emphasis on storytelling as a particular form of narrative created a radically different kind of Praxis-one without buildings, but which, we would argue emphatically, does not lack architecture.

-This "special" issue, then, contains a collection of "True Stories" told by architects.
-Missing are the conventional architectural representations, or tropes, that usually fill the pages of PRAXIS: plans, sections, renderings, detail drawings, photographs.
-Nor will the reader find our familiar format, with images and analytical text curated to educe particular aspects of a project or the design process.
+The "special" issue, then, contains a collection of "True Stories" told by architects.
+Missing are the conventional architectural representations or tropes that usually fill the pages of Praxis: plans, sections, renderings, detail drawings, photographs.
+Nor will the reader find our familiar format, with images and or analytical text carefully curated to educe particular aspects of a project or the design process.
 Instead, we relinquished control to our contributors, allowing them to author their own stories in their own voice.
-These stories, we discovered after the fact, can be roughly categorized into four identifiable types: the novel, the comic, the storybook, and the film.
+Their stories employ a range of techniques, but in the end we found that they could be categorized into four identifiable types: the novel, the comic, the storybook, and the film.
 While by no means a definitive or exhaustive taxonomy, these four categorizations resonated with the contemporary, experimental work that we identified and selected for the issue, as well as with familiar extra-disciplinary genres.
-Each story within the journal is treated as its own booklet loosely bound into one volume, conceptualized and graphically designed in the context of its type.
+They also enabled us to conceptualize and graphically distinguish them within the space of this journal

-Although theoretically we strove to produce an unmediated issue, the translation of any story into a standardized journal format requires some manipulation.
-The comics and storybooksincluding Wes Jones's "The Nelsons," resurrected after a long absence following its life in the pages of ANY, and the fantastical worlds created by Jimenez Lai and Katie Shima-combine text and image on the page, and in this sense remain relatively close to a normative architectural journal article, even if the representations themselves defy traditional architectural conventions.
-The films posed the greatest challenge to print translation; the articles are all printed on high gloss paper, with a black background, but they use different approaches to incorporate this non-architectural medium into print.
-Just as Bruce Mau's ciné-roman, La Jetée captures a film of still images that becomes the book, the print version of Mos's "Romance of Systems" attempts to capture the temporality of the slow caress and allow the reader to focus on the narrative drama.
-The videos that accompanied the MOMA "Foreclosed" exhibition are almost documentary in format, and are therefore represented through select images of the figures interviewed.
+Although conceptually an unmediated issue, the translation of any story into a standardized journal format requires some manipulation.
+The comics and storybooks-including Wes Jones's Nelsons, resurrected after a long absence following their life in the pages of ANY, and fantastical worlds created by Jimenez Lai and Katie Shima-combine text and image on the page, and in this sense remain relatively close to a normative architectural journal article, even if the representations themselves are far from traditional architectural conventions.
+The films posed the greatest challenge to print translation.
+All are printed on high gloss paper, with a black background, though they use different approaches to incorporate this non-architectural medium into print.
+While the videos that accompanied the MoMA Foreclosed Exhibition are almost documentary in format, and are therefore represented through select images of the figures interviewed, MOS's film, with its slow-moving pans and subtle lighting shift focused on, fictionalized architecture itself as the protagonist .
 The stories we categorized as fictions seem farthest from conventional architectural storytelling methodologies, as they conjure images rather than actually employing them.
-Keith Mitnick appropriates the form of the novel as an architectural trope, while FKAA-in a more blatant act of appropriation, bordering on plagiarism-offers architectural strategies for "argumentation"; the article becomes a fiction about crafting fictions.
+Keith Mitnick appropriates the form of the novel as an architectural trope, while FKAA, in a more blatant act of appropriation, bordering on plagiarism, offers architectural strategies for "argumentation;" the article becomes a fiction about crafting fictions